Wally Neuzil: Relationship with Egon Schiele

+Low on money while living in Neulengbach and with Schiele unable to buy paint and canvas, Wally was dispatched by train to Vienna to try and sell Schiele`s paintings to art collectors.Many of these paintings featured Wally as a subject in suggestive poses, hence it has been theorized the reason Schiele asked Wally to sell them instead of himself was that that male buyers would find it tiltillating to see the model and be more inclined to buy the art.

+While living in Neulengbach Schiele was dogged by similar rumours as in Krumau, and was arrested for seducing a twelve-year-old girl; while this charge was dropped, Schiele was charged with exhibiting erotic art in a place accessible to children.
+Schiele wrote how Neuzil was the only one of his friends and acquaintances who continued to offer him support during the twenty-four days he spent in prison.

 In 1914, Schiele set up a studio in Hietzing in Vienna's suburbs, where he first met the sisters Edith and Adéle Harms.

 Around this time, Schiele wrote in a letter to Arthur Roessler that he was "planning to marry, advantageously, not Wally" ("habe vor zu heiraten, günstigst, nicht Wally").
 In 1915, Schiele became engaged to Edith, and informed Neuzil of his intentions at the Café Eichberger.
 Evidence at the time suggested Schiele intended to carry on some relationship with Neuzil despite his marriage; a letter he wrote to Neuzil mentioned them continuing to holiday together without Edith.
 However, Neuzil ended the relationship immediately after Schiele announced his engagement, and the two did not see each other again, although a letter by an acquaintance of both Neuzil and Schiele suggested he continued to offer her some financial support as late as 1915.
 After Neuzil's departure, Schiele painted Death and the Maiden in response to the end of their relationship.

 Later life

-Following the end of her relationship with Schiele, Neuzil trained as a nurse and found employment in a military hospital in Vienna.
+Following the end of her relationship with Schiele, Neuzil trained as a nurse and found employment in various military hospitals in Vienna.
 By 1917, she was working in Sinj in Dalmatia, where she died of scarlet fever on 25 December 1917 at the age of 23.

+Neuzil was buried at St. Francis Cemetery (Croatian: Groblje Sv.
+Frane) on December 27, 1917, alongside an Austrian officer named Franz Schön who had died in 1914.